HDR is definitely worth it in a monitor, as long as graphics are your primary concern.

 Now, the question that some will inevitably be asking themselves: should you choose HDR over a higher resolution?

 That is a bit difficult to answer.
-Both of the two contribute to the image quality, but they do so in their own, mutually-unrelated ways.
+Both of the two contribute to the quality of images, but they do so on their own, mutually unrelated manners.
 Higher resolutions increase sharpness, reduce aliasing, and provide the image with a sense of depth, while HDR gives the contrast and the lighting an unprecedented touch of realism.

-However, seeing as a lot of high-end and even mid-range monitors support HDR today, it is unlikely that you will have to choose between the two.
+However, considering that a lot of high-end and even mid-range monitors support HDR today, it’s unlikely that you will have to choose between the two.
 Just keep in mind that running games at a higher resolution will require more GPU power, whereas HDR will not affect performance in the slightest.

 So, the question you should be asking yourself when getting an HDR-capable monitor is: which panels support HDR?

 As you probably already know, modern monitors use either IPS (in-plane switching), VA (vertical alignment) or TN (twisted nematic) panels.
 The three differ in a couple of ways, but most importantly, when it comes to this subject, the bottom line is: IPS and VA support HDR, while TN does not.

 Other than that, the major differences between the two technologies are as follows:

 - IPS supports pixel response times only as low as 4ms, whereas TN takes this all the way down to 1ms.

 - IPS supports refresh rates of up to 144 Hz, whereas TN panels can go up to 240 Hz.

 - IPS panels offer wider viewing angles.